Do you want to skip the read and get right to my pick in this Hostgator vs Wix comparison? The better website builder for most people is Wix.

-Compared to Hostgator Wix has seven subscription plans, with premium plans priced between $12.50 to $34 monthly.
+Compared to Hostgator Wix has seven subscription plans as shown below.
 What sets it apart from most site building subscriptions is that all of the features offered for premium plans may also be used by those on a free subscription.
 Of course, there are limits, but you can’t say that it isn’t fully functional.

 Winner – Wix!
 While both Hostgator and Wix offer great value for money, we’re giving this round to Wix in this Hostgator vs Wix ‘Pricing' comparison.